dwightjack/marco.solazzi.me/src/content/blog/simple-colored-meter.md

 }
 ```

-WebKit / Blink alone has four pseudo-elements standing in for the track and the value fill in its different built-in states — all of them need `appearance: none` before `background` will actually apply.

 ## Final Thoughts

 This was a fun experiment.
 The fallback part was pretty interesting and <i>satisfying</i> to code, even if I'd trade it a hundred times for the simplicity of an `if()` statement in production code.

 While the implementation works across all major browsers, remember that this was just a quick experiment and that production-level code should go through extensive tests, especially when it comes to usability and accessibility.